dgbailey/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used as a debugging tool for developers.
+Since state properties may come from an external mutable source it is important to have checks in your architecture to detect any changes to the incoming data.
+This incoming data  is shared via props with the components in your design and impacts your UI.

 - [ ] Describe a life-cycle event in React?
+Component lifecycle begins with the birth and mounting phase (constructor and render, component did mount ) Updating phase(whenever setState is called) and Death/Unmounting (component is removed from screen).
 - [ ] Explain the details of a Higher Order Component?
+Higher order components function via closures.
+They can take functional components as arguments and return a functional component that has access to the lexical scopes of other components in your design.
+This is helpful for conditional rendering or passing styles via props.
+They are often used as a way to recycle logic that is shared between the components of your app.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+1) Traditional CSS import.
+Keeps styles separate from component files.
+Clear separation can reduce cognitive load and messy code.
+2) styled components library.
+This enables you to style directly in your component.js files.
+You have access to all relevant styles while working on a single component.
+You don't have to go searching through css files.
+3) Themed libraries of react components (eg reactstrap).
+Everything comes prebaked.
+Very helpful if development speed is what you are interested in.

 ## Project Setup